deepesdl/deepesdl-doc/docs/guide/jupyterlab.md

 6. You may either choose an environment.yml file to upload or paste your [environment configuration](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually) into the window directly.
-7. Make sure to give it a meaningful name, so also your teammates will know what it is about.
+7. Make sure to set a meaningful value to the environment's `name` property, so also your teammates will know what it is about.
 8. Once you are happy with your environment hit submit and grab a coffee.
 It will take some time to create your custom envrionment.